Hyphessobrycon axelrodi

-Hyphessobrycon axelrodi is a species of tetra in the family Characidae.
+Hyphessobrycon axelrodi, the Calypso tetra, is a species of freshwater ray-finned fish belonging to the family Acestrorhamphidae, the American characins.
+This fish is found in Trinidad & Tobago.

-Named in honor of pet-book publisher Herbert R. Axelrod (1927-2017), who collected the type specimen.
+It was named in honor of pet-book publisher Herbert R. Axelrod (1927–2017), who collected the type specimen.

 Description

 Hyphessobrycon axelrodi is a small, iridescent, silver fish with white-tipped dorsal, anal and pelvic fins.
 It also has a red tail.
 Females are duller, with faint gray-tipped fins and a dull pink tail.

 Distribution

-Hyphessobrycon axelrodi is native to the island nation of Trinidad.
+Hyphessobrycon axelrodi is endemic to the island of Trinidad.
 It inhabits low elevations in fresh and brackish waters near swampy areas.